sdtaylor/pyPhenology/docs/optimizers.rst

 Differential Evolution
 ----------------------
 Differential evolution uses a population of models each randomly initialized to different parameter values within the respective search spaces.
 Each "member" is adjusted slightly based on the performance of the best model.
+This process is repeated until the ``maxiter`` value is reached or a convergence threshold is met.

 `Differential evolution Scipy documentation <https://docs.scipy.org/doc/scipy-1.0.0/reference/generated/scipy.optimize.differential_evolution.html>`__

 Key arguments
 ^^^^^^^^^^^^^
-See the official documentation for more details
+See the official documentation for more in depth details.

 * ``maxiter`` : int
     the maximum number of itations. higher means potentially longer fitting times.